 We can never get enough of those adorable faces dogs make when they want us to cuddle and pet them after returning home.
 As pet parents, we can often feel that we probably know everything there is to know about dogs.
 However, you might be in for a surprise because there are quite a lot of things you probably never knew about dogs.
 It could be anything from historical facts to behavioral patterns to food habits; our canines sure know ways to surprise us when we least expect it!

-Without further ado, here are seven fun facts about dogs.
+Without further ado, here are five fun facts about dogs.

 1. Dogs Can Feel Jealousy